Discrete Filter

 The block implements a static filter with fixed coefficients.
 Each channel of the input signal is filtered independently in time.

-Parameters Numerator coefficients sets the coefficients of the filter numerator polynomial.
-Parameters Denominator coefficients sets the coefficients of the denominator polynomial of the function.
+The Numerator coefficients parameters specify the coefficients of the filter numerator polynomial.
+Parameters Denominator coefficients specifies the coefficients of the denominator polynomial of the function.

-The coefficients of the numerator and denominator polynomials are set in the order of increasing degrees .
-Block Discrete Filter allows to use polynomials in (delay operator) to represent a discrete system.
+The coefficients of the numerator and denominator polynomials are set in ascending order of degrees .
+The Discrete Filter block allows the polynomials in (delay operator) to be used to represent a discrete system.
 This approach is typically used in digital signal processing (DSP).
 In contrast, the Discrete Transfer Fcn block allows polynomials from to be used to represent a discrete system.
 This approach is more common in control systems.
 When the numerator and denominator polynomials have the same length, the two approaches are equivalent.

 Initial states